mrodrigues22/neatback/DETAILED_TECHNICAL_GUIDE.md

 ## Summary

-NeatBack is a well-architected application that demonstrates:
+Slouti is a well-architected application that demonstrates:
 - **Separation of concerns**: AI/CV logic in Python, UI in .NET
 - **Asynchronous programming**: Non-blocking I/O throughout
 - **Real-time communication**: WebSocket for low-latency data transfer